Netflix Games begins its global rollout on Android devices

 Analysis: “Early days”

-We’ve known for a while that Netflix is intent on pushing into gaming but the company is fairly insistent that the project is still in its “early days” and that it’s “just getting started.”
+Netflix has been explicit about plans to push into gaming for months, yet the company is fairly insistent that the project is still in its “early days” and that it’s “just getting started.”

 Those ambitions include building “a library of games that offers something for everyone”, ranging from casual experiences “you can start from scratch” to more immersive experiences that have you “dig deeper into your favorite stories”.
 "Just like our series, films and specials,” the post goes on to say, “we want to design games for any level of play and every kind of player, whether you’re a beginner or a lifelong gamer.”
 That’s a lot of appealing to do and it suggests plans for way more than just five games.